 RESULTS MANAGEMENT: RESPONSIBILITY, INITIAL REVIEW, NOTICE AND PROVISIONAL SUSPENSIONS

 Results Management under the Code (as set forth in Rules 7, 8 and 13) establishes a process designed to resolve anti-doping rule violation matters in a fair, expeditious and efficient manner.
-DFSNZ shall establish a process for the pre-hearing administration of potential anti-doping rule violations that respects the principles set forth in this Rule.
-DFSNZ is permitted to adopt and implement its own Results Management process that meets the minimum requirements set forth in the International Standard for Results Management.
+The Commission shall establish a process for the pre-hearing administration of potential anti-doping rule violations that respects the principles set forth in this Rule. the Commission is permitted to adopt and implement its own Results Management process that meets the minimum requirements set forth in the International Standard for Results Management.

 Responsibility for Conducting Results Management

-Except as otherwise provided in Rules 6.6 and 6.8 and 7.1.3 through 7.1.5 below, Results Management shall be the responsibility of DFSNZ, and shall be governed by these Rules (or if no Sample collection is involved, DFSNZ which first provides notice to an Athlete or other Person of a potential anti-doping rule violation and then diligently pursues that anti-doping rule violation).
+Except as otherwise provided in Rules 6.6 and 6.8 and 7.1.3 through 7.1.5 below, Results Management shall be the responsibility of the Commission, and shall be governed by these Rules (or if no Sample collection is involved, the Commission which first provides notice to an Athlete or other Person of a potential anti-doping rule violation and then diligently pursues that anti-doping rule violation).
 In conducting the Results Management, regardless of which organisation conducts Results Management, it shall respect the Results Management principles as set out in Rule 8 and Rule 13 the principles of natural justice shall be respected and the provisions identified in Article 23.2.2 of the Code without substantive change.

-If a dispute over which Anti-Doping Organisation has Results Management responsibility arises between DFSNZ and another Anti-Doping Organisation, WADA shall decide which organisation has such responsibility.
+If a dispute over which Anti-Doping Organisation has Results Management responsibility arises between the Commission and another Anti-Doping Organisation, WADA shall decide which organisation has such responsibility.
 WADA’s decision may be appealed to CAS within seven days of notification of the WADA decision by any of the Anti-Doping Organisations involved in the dispute.
 The appeal shall be dealt with by CAS in an expedited manner and shall be heard before a single arbitrator.
 Any Anti-Doping Organisation seeking to conduct Results Management outside of the authority provided in Rule 7.1 may seek approval to do so from WADA.

-Where DFSNZ elects to collect additional Samples pursuant to Rule 5.2.6, then it shall be considered the Anti-Doping Organisation that initiated and directed Sample collection.
-However, where DFSNZ only directs the laboratory to perform additional types of analysis at DFSNZ ‘s expense, then the International Federation or Major Event Organisation shall be considered the Anti-Doping Organisation that initiated and directed Sample collection.
+Where the Commission elects to collect additional Samples pursuant to Rule 5.2.6, then it shall be considered the Anti-Doping Organisation that initiated and directed Sample collection.
+However, where the Commission only directs the laboratory to perform additional types of analysis at the Commission ‘s expense, then the International Federation or Major Event Organisation shall be considered the Anti-Doping Organisation that initiated and directed Sample collection.

-In circumstances where these Rules do not give DFSNZ authority over an Athlete or other Person who is not a national, resident, license holder, or member of a sport organisation of New Zealand, or DFSNZ declines to exercise such authority, Results Management shall be conducted by the applicable International Federation or by a third party with authority over the Athlete or other Person as directed by the rules of the International Federation.
+In circumstances where these Rules do not give the Commission authority over an Athlete or other Person who is not a national, resident, license holder, or member of a sport organisation of New Zealand, or the Commission declines to exercise such authority, Results Management shall be conducted by the applicable International Federation or by a third party with authority over the Athlete or other Person as directed by the rules of the International Federation.
 For Results Management and the conduct of hearings for a test or a further analysis conducted by WADA on its own initiative, or an anti-doping rule violation discovered by WADA, WADA shall designate an Anti-Doping Organisation with authority over the Athlete or other Person.